eeue56/elm-proper-install/README.md

 # elm-proper-install

+This is more or less a project in a state of disrepair.

-Properly install things from Github for Elm.
+:fire: Properly install things from Github for Elm.
 This is _only_ intended for when you can't use elm-package. :fire:
 ## Install

 ```